msawczynk/Keeper-Change-owner-Powershell-Script/README.md

 Flexible Configuration: Different run modes for automated tasks, including dynamic discovery of a team's shared folders or processing predefined lists.

-Recursive Control: Option to control whether ownership transfer is recursive to sub-folders and their records.
+Ownership Transfer is recursive to sub-folders and their records.

 Prerequisites
 PowerShell: Version 5.1 or higher.